 We maintain domestic cash deposits in Federal Deposit Insurance Corporation, or FDIC, insured banks that exceed the FDIC insurance limits.
 Bank failures, events involving limited liquidity, defaults, non-performance, or other adverse developments that affect financial institutions, or concerns or rumors about such events, may lead to liquidity constraints.
 For example, the Federal Deposit Insurance Corporation ("FDIC") has taken Silicon Valley Bank Signature Bank, Silvergate Capital Corp., and most recently, First Republic Bank, into receivership.
 Although the FDIC announced that all deposits with these banks would be fully insured, there continues to be uncertainty in the markets regarding the stability of regional banks and the safety of deposits in excess of the FDIC insured deposit limits.
 If other banks and financial institutions enter receivership or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our ability to access our existing cash may be threatened.
-We have diversified our cash between several banking institutions in an attempt to minimize exposure.
-However, the FDIC only insures accounts in amounts up to \$250,000 per depositor per insured bank.
+The FDIC only insures accounts in amounts up to \$250,000 per depositor per insured bank.
 If any of the banking institutions in which we have deposited funds ultimately fails, we may lose our deposits over \$250,000.
 The loss of our deposits would have a material adverse effect on our business and financial condition, here can be no assurance that our deposits in excess of the FDIC or other comparable insurance limits will be backstopped by the FDIC or U.S. government, or that any bank or financial institution with which we do business will be able to obtain needed liquidity from other banks, government institutions, or by acquisition in the event of a failure or liquidity crisis.
 The ultimate outcome of these events cannot be predicted, but these events could have a material adverse effect on our business.